 What are the benefits of betting late on a horse race?

 The benefits of betting late are that you have the maximum amount of information to go on and you had the opportunity to see all the horses yourself.

-Placing bets beforehand mean you haven’t seen how the horses are behaving – vital information before a race.
+Placing bets beforehand means you haven’t seen how the horses are behaving – vital information before a race.

-There are some potential downsides.
+There are some potential downsides to betting late.
 A horse’s odds of winning the race may shorten if they were well-behaved in the preliminaries and other fancied runs played up.

 You may have picked out a horse at better odds earlier in the day and missed them.
-That is the chance you take when you bet late in a horse race.
+That is the chance you take when you bet late.